bloomberg/clangmetatool/CONTRIBUTING.md

 ## Help / Documentation

 The documentation is available [here](https://bloomberg.github.io/clangmetatool).
-If you need more or different information, please create an [Issue](../../issues).
+Pleae open an [Issue](../../issues) if you have additional questions or concerns.